 My story “Merry Xmas from Orchard Beach” is now up at Spinetingler magazine.
-Many thanks to Jack Getze for publishing it.
+Many thanks to Jack Getze and Sandra Ruttan for publishing it.

 I’ve always wanted to write a story set in the Bronx Riviera.
 I went there several times as a kid, the memory of it being very distinct from my memory of Coney Island.
 When I went back as an adult, I was struck by the sense that this place had been quite magnificent once but had fallen into disregard and decay, cracked sidewalks, abandoned colonnades, a place where dreams floated away like globs of suntan lotion atop salty, mucky water.
 Well, hello, noir!